puppetlabs/bolt/pre-docs/inventory_version2.md

 ### Plugins and Dynamic Inventory

+There are two types of  plugins.
+The target-lookups plugin type allows dynamic target discovery when running Bolt.
+The config-lookup plugin type allows dynamically looking up values not explicitly stored in an inventoryfile.

 In order to make target discovery and configuration extensible a plugin framework is being developed.
 Plugins are expected to eventually be generally plugable but for now Bolt only ships with built in plugins.
-There are two types of  plugin.
-The [target-lookups](#target-lookups-plugins) plugin type allows dynamic target discovery when running Bolt.
-The [config-lookup](#config-lookup-plugins) plugin type allows dynamically looking up values not explicitly stored in an inventoryfile.

 #### `target-lookups` plugins